Contrivers-dev/filereader-test-be/README.md

 7) User should be able to uplaod a file & see total count, total duplicates found in the uploaded file & Unique phone-numbers.
 Dont save these phonenumbers in DB.
 Only Admin adds numbers to DB
 8) User should be able to download the orignal file, Cleaned File(After removing duplicates), Duplicate File(All duplicate numbers)
 9) Use Mysql Database for this project
+10) ForK & Clone a new repository.
+Dont merge or Open any branch into this repository.